Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Japanese Text Ignore Marker:** Use `##` at the end of ShowText lines to exclude them from Japanese text error detection.
 - **Empty ShowText Processing:** Empty ShowText blocks are properly matched with Japanese counterparts but hidden from the editor interface.
 - **Special Template Recognition:** Automatic detection and handling of special text patterns for improved translation workflow.

 ---

+## Changelog (v1.4.80)

+### Major Improvements
+- **Intelligent Dialogue Splitting:** Complete rewrite of `splitDialogueBlock` function with advanced "Window Search" logic for precise dialogue window management.
+  - The function now correctly identifies the dialogue window anchor (last `ShowTextAttributes` without `#+`) before the current block.
+  - Accurately counts existing `ShowText` blocks in the current window, considering only non-deleted blocks.
+  - Only inserts `ShowTextAttributes #+` separator when the total count (existing + new) exceeds 4 lines.
+  - Prevents unnecessary insertion of `ShowTextAttributes` separators when 4 or fewer lines would remain in the window.
+  - Ensures proper dialogue window structure while avoiding redundant separators.

+- **Enhanced Name Tag Detection:** Revolutionary "Window Search" algorithm (v23/v25) for precise parent block identification.
+  - Introduced anchor-based search: first finds the last `ShowTextAttributes` (without `#+`) as an anchor, then searches for the first `ShowText` (without `#+`) after it as the parent.
+  - Correctly ignores continuation lines (`manualPlus` or `generated`) when identifying parent blocks.
+  - Properly distinguishes between dialogue and narration contexts by examining the actual parent block structure.
+  - Synchronized across all error detection functions: `hasNameTagErrors`, `autoFixNameTagErrors`, `updateMatchLamp`, and `checkForLineLevelErrors`.

+- **Context-Aware ShowTextAttributes Insertion:** Improved `fixLongDialogues` function with intelligent context detection.
+  - Uses the same "Window Search" logic to correctly identify dialogue vs. narration context.
+  - Only inserts name tags when the context is actually dialogue (parent block has a name tag).
+  - Prevents incorrect insertion of name tags into narration blocks from distant dialogue blocks.
+  - Maintains proper dialogue window structure while respecting narration boundaries.

+### Bug Fixes
+- **Fixed "Split Lines" Button:** Resolved critical issue where the button was inserting `ShowTextAttributes` separators even when the total line count would be 4 or fewer.
+  - The function now correctly calculates the future line count (existing + 1 new) and only inserts separator when count > 4.
+  - Prevents unnecessary dialogue window breaks that disrupted reading flow.
+  - Example: Fixed issue where 4-line dialogues were incorrectly split into multiple windows.

+- **Fixed "Duplicate" Button:** Comprehensive fix for the duplicate button functionality.
+  - Now copies content only from the single block associated with the button, without concatenating subsequent lines.
+  - Works correctly even when only the Russian file is loaded (searches for duplicates based on `block.text` when `japaneseLink` is unavailable).
+  - Correctly handles all content types regardless of language.
+  - Eliminates "greedy" text capture from multiple lines.

+- **Fixed Name Tag Error Detection:** Resolved false positive/negative errors in name tag validation.
+  - Fixed issue where `ShowText` after `ShowTextAttributes #+` was incorrectly flagged as needing a name tag when parent block was narration without a name.
+  - Fixed issue where parent block identification stopped at continuation lines instead of finding the true "head" block.
+  - Corrected logic to properly identify the parent block by ignoring continuation lines and using the "Window Search" algorithm.
+  - Synchronized error detection logic across editor, preview, and batch processing modes.

+- **Fixed Name Tag Auto-Fix:** Corrected `autoFixNameTagErrors` function behavior.
+  - Now correctly extracts name tag directly from the identified parent block instead of relying on potentially null `lastKnownNameTag`.
+  - Properly reconstructs text with correct `∾\n` prefix, replacing any existing incorrect prefix.
+  - Uses regex to find the actual name tag and all text after it, then reconstructs the string correctly.

+- **Fixed "Fix ShowTextAttributes" Button:** Resolved issue where the button was adding name tags from distant dialogues into narration blocks.
+  - Implemented "Window Search" logic (v25) to correctly identify the nearest relevant parent block.
+  - Only inherits name tags from the actual parent block within the same dialogue window.
+  - Prevents cross-contamination between different dialogue contexts and narration blocks.

+- **Fixed Template Fix Button:** Corrected issue where Japanese lines disappeared after using "Исправить Шаблоны Строк" button.
+  - Now explicitly preserves and merges `japaneseLink` from the next block into the current block when merging template blocks.
+  - Calls `linkAndRender()` after the fix to re-establish all Japanese associations.
+  - Ensures Japanese text is not lost during template block merging operations.

+- **Fixed Post-Fix Error Re-checking:** Resolved issue where editor failed to re-check for errors after using "Исправить ShowTextAttributes" button.
+  - Now calls `updateFixButtonsVisibility()` after `fixLongDialogues` to re-check for all error types.
+  - Ensures that errors created by inserting `ShowTextAttributes` separators are immediately detected.
+  - Provides consistent error detection across all fix operations.

+### Technical Improvements
+- **Unified Window Search Algorithm:** Standardized parent block identification logic across all functions.
+  - Single source of truth for context detection: find anchor (last `ShowTextAttributes` without `#+`), then find parent (first `ShowText` without `#+` after anchor).
+  - Implemented in: `hasNameTagErrors`, `autoFixNameTagErrors`, `updateMatchLamp`, `checkForLineLevelErrors`, `fixLongDialogues`, and `splitDialogueBlock`.
+  - Ensures consistent behavior across editor, preview, batch processing, and fix operations.

+- **Enhanced Block Continuation Detection:** Improved handling of continuation lines.
+  - Explicitly ignores blocks marked with `manualPlus` or `generated` when searching for parent blocks.
+  - Distinguishes between "head" blocks (true dialogue/narration starts) and continuation blocks.
+  - Provides more accurate context detection for error validation and auto-fixing.

+- **Improved Error Detection Flow:** Enhanced error checking pipeline.
+  - All fix buttons now trigger full error re-check after their operations.
+  - Consistent error detection across all editor states and operations.
+  - Eliminates stale error states after fix operations.

+---